September & October In Saugatuck

 1. Begin to Experience the Difference of Life at Wickwood

 Arrive in Saugatuck and check-in at Wickwood.
 The off-street private lot at the Inn makes parking a breeze, and the smell of brownie bites baking in the oven beckons you inside.
 The personalized and professional attention you receive from the Innkeeper sets the stage for an outstanding visit.
-Sip a cup of single origin coffee from Kobrick as you settle into your well-appointed room.
+Sip a cup of locally roasted coffee from Simpatico as you settle into your well-appointed room.
 Breathe easy as any strain leftover from your travels melts away.

 2. Stroll along Butler Street | Enjoy the Shops & Docks